0n0w1c/electric-grid/readme.md

 Changes:
 Small poles are the new medium poles
-Medium, big and huge poles have no supply area, used for power transmission only
+Medium, big and huge poles have no supply area and are lighted, used for power transmission only

 New wiring rules:
 Small poles can connect to small and medium poles